SumoLogic-Labs/opentelemetry-workshop/exercises/receivers/simpleprometheus/README.md

 ## Otelcol instance for metrics creation

-* Run the otelcol instance which will create and expose metrics using the prepared [config-data-creator.yaml](./config-data-creator.yaml) file.
+* Run the otelcol which will create and expose metrics using the prepared [config-data-creator.yaml](./config-data-creator.yaml) file.
 Keep it running.

   ```bash
   otelcol-contrib --config config-metrics-creator.yaml